 When to Use the 1% Rule and 2% Rule

 The 1 percent and 2 percent rules are really only useful at the beginning phase of evaluating real estate investments.
 Use the 1 percent rule as the prescreening tool.
-If those numbers meet the rule, use the 2 percent rule as a second screening tool.
+The 2 percent rule is rarely used as a screening tool anymore.

 When Not to Use the 1% Rule and 2% Rule

-Their argument is that the markets where properties meet the rule criteria aren’t located in the best places to invest in real estate.
+The markets where properties meet the rule criteria usually aren’t located in the best neighborhoods.
 And to meet the 2 percent rule, rental properties must be on the less expensive end.
 Which sometimes means an investor will be paying more for repairs and maintenance because the property is “cheaper”.

 Drawbacks of the 1% and 2% Rules

 We know there are a number of drawbacks of the 1 percent and 2 percent rules when it comes to investing in real estate.
-While these rules can help investors understand how to find properties with positive cash flow, they do not stand on their own as key determinants of a successful investment property.
+While these rules can help investors determine if healthy rent to value ratios exist in the market, they do not stand on their own as key determinants of a successful investment property.

 The following are a few of the drawbacks of the 1% and 2% rules:

-- Only useful for evaluating the cash flow of a property, it doesn’t necessarily paint the whole picture of investment potential.
+- Only useful for evaluating the rent to value of a property, it doesn’t necessarily paint the whole picture of investment potential.